 Esbjornson, with John Arnone’s set of stacked newsroom desks and the crisp sound design of Rob Milburn, situates us in a recognizable but vanishing time.
 We don’t know the precise date as we watch (it turns out to be 1998).
 Yet the play is staged with apparently deliberate anachronism, almost as though we are watching The Front Page.
 At one point, the script references Rosalind Russell in His Girl Friday, a model for the role of wisecracking female journalist.
 Ivins is still using a typewriter.
 And for inspiration, she heads to the “morgue,” the now-ironic name for the all-but-defunct newspaper library.

 With the snapping of what sound like flash cameras, we see projections of photographs that help conjure Ivins’s life.
 At times, the Associated Press teletype machine explodes with bells signaling an important story, and a copy boy who never speaks tears off pages that contain articles (such as a Times obituary of Elvis Presley) that Ivins wrote long ago.
 These devices are baffling and a bit clumsy, creating a slightly fantastical world that is at odds with Ivins’s own clear-eyed realism.
 But they do ably convey the impression that an era—and not just one sharp-talking progressive icon—has come and gone.

-Click here for a complete Page Views archive.Julia M. Klein is a cultural reporter and critic in Philadelphia and a CJR contributing editor.
+Click here for a complete Page Views archive.Julia M. Klein , a longtime CJR contributor and a contributing book critic for the Forward, is a cultural reporter and critic in Philadelphia.
+Follow her on Twitter @JuliaMKlein.